St Saviour's Cathedral, Goulburn: Heritage listing

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

-St Saviour's Cathedral exemplifies the characteristics of a Victorian Gothic style church and has a masterly use of materials, design and detail.
-The cathedral is one of Edmund Blacket's finest works.
-The building has a grand scale, with nave, aisles, transepts, chancel, porches and tower; large and elaborate stone traceried windows and an impressive interior with a heavily carved hammer beam roof, clustered columns and foliage capitals, elaborately moulded arcades and chancel arch, and a striking use of figurative roundels in the nave, transepts and chancel.
+St Saviour's Cathedral exemplifies the characteristics of a Victorian Gothic style church in its use of materials, design and detail.
+The cathedral is one of Edmund Blacket's most notable works.
+The building has a grand scale, with nave, aisles, transepts, chancel, porches and tower; large and elaborate stone traceried windows and an interior with a heavily carved hammer beam roof, clustered columns and foliage capitals, elaborately moulded arcades and chancel arch and a use of figurative roundels in the nave, transepts and chancel.
 The cathedral is a landmark building in Goulburn, strategically located to be viewed along the axis of Montague street from Auburn Street (Old Hume Highway) and along Bourke Street.
-It also has a strong architectural dialogue with the Catholic cathedral of Saint's Peter and Paul further along Bourke Street.
+It also has a strong architectural dialogue with the Roman Catholic cathedral of Saint's Peter and Paul further along Bourke Street.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

-The Cathedral plays an important role as a central place of worship and prayer for the Anglican congregation of the Diocese of Canberra and Goulburn.
-The cathedral attracts 6,000 visitors per year as a place of worship; for its architectural value; for the culturally significant moveable collection and for the concerts and exhibitions held there.
+The cathedral plays an important role as a central place of worship and prayer for the Anglican congregation of the Diocese of Canberra and Goulburn.
+The cathedral attracts around 6,000 visitors per year as a place of worship, its architectural value, its culturally significant moveable collection and for its concerts and exhibitions.
 It plays an important role in the annual Goulburn Mulwaree Festival of Heritage and Roses (incorporating Cathedral Week) and is used in tourism promotion of the town.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The burials on the site have the potential to reveal information about persons associated with the cathedral.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

-The cathedral is an exceptional example of the work of the influential colonial ecclesiastical architect, Edmund Thomas Blacket.
-It is a fine example of a Victorian Gothic sandstone cathedral.
+The cathedral is a notable example of the work of the influential colonial ecclesiastical architect Edmund Thomas Blacket.
+It is considered a fine example of a Victorian Gothic sandstone cathedral.